divad12/blog/_posts/2014-02-28-open-sourcing-uw-flow-draft.md

 Our tech stack and codebase came to be heavily influenced by where we had interned -- in particular, Khan Academy and ContextLogic.
 We borrowed practices, technologies, tools, and coding styles.
 We owe Flow to those internship experiences.

 We were fortunate to have some awesome people join us.
 Two students in the Accounting faculty whom we met at the VeloCity residence, Terrance and Shubham, volunteered to help us out with growth and marketing.
-Two months after we started coding, our classmate and good friend Jamie asked to join us to form our engineering capstone project team. &#91;2]
+Two months after we started coding, our classmate and good friend Jamie asked to join us to form our engineering capstone project team. <a href="#f2">&#91;2]</a>

 ## Launch